 Email Mr. Fletcher

 Bojan Gutic is in his eighth year of teaching at Argyle Middle School.
-His teaching responsibilities include beginner Flute, Clarinet, Oboe, Bassoon, and Saxophone classes and directing the Symphonic Band.
+His teaching responsibilities include beginner Flute, Clarinet, Oboe, Bassoon, and Saxophone classes and directing the Symphonic Band, as well as assisting with Honor Winds.
 During the fall, Mr. Gutic also assists with the marching band at Argyle High School.

 Mr. Gutic's professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, Kappa Kappa Psi, and the International Clarinet Association.